Residence Life FAQs

 How can I find/request a roommate?
 In the housing application, students can indicate their personal preferences, such as room environment, sleep habits, music, etc, as well as complete a personal profile.
 This information is then viewable to other applicants, as to allow them to search for potential roommates.
 The application even provides roommate suggestions, based on the information you've entered.
 If you would like to request a specific person, they must have an active housing application on file before they can become searchable.For Fall students, roommate assignments will be available starting in July.

-Roommate requests must be submitted and mutual BEFORE housing contracts are sent.
+Roommate groups must be verified BEFORE housing contracts are sent.
 We also cannot evalute roommate requests for applicants with incomplete applications.
 Although we will try to accommodate your requests, they cannot be guaranteed.
 This is simply a request that is taken into consideration at the time you are issued a housing contract.
-Roommate requests are not evaluated after you've recieved a contract.
+Roommate groups are not evaluated after you've recieved a contract.

 For Spring students, roommate assignments will be available mid-January.

-- Housing Contract DeadlinesWhen a student receives a housing contract, they also receive a specific deadline to submit the contract for that contract.
+- Housing Contract DeadlinesWhen a student receives a housing contract, they also receive a specific deadline to sign and submit the housing contract received.
 However, some Fall applicants usually do not fully commit to colleges until May and some may have not secured funding at the time their online housing contract is sent to them.

 If you are unable to meet your specific housing contract submission deadline, your assigned contract and housing application will be terminated.
 However, you can submit a new application and request to have the same $500 prepayment applied to it.
-Submitting a new application would place you at the end of our applicant pool, where you would wait for the next round of contracts to be sent.
+Submitting a new application will place you at the end of our applicant pool, and you will have to wait for the next round of contracts to be sent.

 Returning students that secured housing during Contract Campaign are not given this cancellation option.